andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 # Client

-The client is build on typescript, redux, bootstrap/reactstrap and axios.
+The client is build on typescript, redux, bootstrap/reactstrap, react-router and axios.

+## State management

+State management is done by usage of both redux and react hooks.
 Redux is used for handeling the state of movies and pagination.
+For movies the states that are handled are an array of all movies we currently are showing the user.

 For states limited to local files we have used react hooks to simplifiy the program and to avoid passing states around that are not necassary to keep in a global store.

+## Content and functionallity

+1. Search - the user can filter based on a search done by title.
+The search is querying the backend and the backend returns the hits.
+2. Presentation of movies with pagination to prepare for handeling of big result of data.
+This is done in the front end for us since.
+3. By clicking on the movie more information of that movie is shown.
+4. Sorting and filtering - the user can sort all the movies by year, ascending or descending.
+The user can filter by up to three Genres that are accumulative filtered.
+5. User generated data that is save to the backend.
+If a movie is added as a favorite, this choice is saved in the database.
+The user can add reviews to every movie which are saved to the database.
+6. Database is hosted on the virtual machine and loaded with 20 movies.

+## Testing

 # Git